 Surface Processing

 Since the test specimens were prepared by hand there were some variances in the surface texture, most notably the corners.
 In future tests, chamfering the edges will help make an even surface for each test specimen.
 This experiment did not consider test specimens that were prepared with CnC machines.
 In future tests I would suggest machining the surface of each test specimen with different end mills, noting the feed rates and step-overs for repeatability.
 It is important to have an even surface texture.
 Also it is important to have many test samples that were prepared under the same conditions, this should increase repeatability and accuracy.
-Answers my third question above.
-Would a mechanical sanding process (eg. using a belt sander) have produced more uniform results?
-In the end, your suggestion for machining the specimens would probably provide the most precise control over the production of specific surface textures.

 Surface Measurements

-After compiling surface measurements from SP120 using the 5X, 10X, 20X, and 50X objective lens, i decided that the 50X objective lens was best suited to take measurements.
+After compiling surface measurements from SP120 using the 5X, 10X, 20X, and 50X objective lenses, I decided that the 50X objective lens was best suited to take measurements.
 The use of the 50x lenses was suggested to me by my advisor.
 Why?
 What did you observe to lead you to this conclusion?

 Temperature Tests

 A difference in final temperature was observed between the test specimens.
 Of the test specimens, SP600 had the largest difference in temperature.
 This is most likely due to the darkening of the specimen during surface polishing.
 The specimen with the second highest temperature difference was test specimen Normal, this is due to the surface not being polished using silicon based polishers There is a noticeable difference in how fast the temperature rose and the final temperature of each specimen after 30 minutes.
 In future studies, analysis could be performed to calculate the total amount of heat transferred.
-This can then be used to obtain the amount of radiant heat transferred.
+(Is there a formula that can be inserted here?)
+This can then be used to obtain the amount of radiant heat transferred. (another formula here?)
 After obtaining the amount of radiant heat transferred, one could then study how surface texture affects emissivity.
 “Properties of emissivity strongly depend on surface conditions… This uncertainty is largely due to the difficulty in characterizing and describing the surface conditions precisely”.
 (P.889 TFS) Also further analysis could be done pertaining surface texture and its effects on total amount of heat transferred.
 In the Appendix there are figures that display obtained temperature-time data and potential analysis of heat transferred.

 Conclusions